Fangye123/Extracting-Information-from-syllabi/training_dataSet_md/1880_POLITICS_OF_IMMIGRATION_PROF.md

 > (10%)

 > Exams will be essay and the final exam will be cumulative.
-Students will be responsible for one policy paper of 10 to 12 pages ([for detail information click here](paper.html)).
-Required class participation includes regular attendance, prepared discussion in class and completion of in-class and out- of-class exercises.
+Students will be responsible for one policy paper of 10 to 12 pages (for detail information click here).
+Required class participation includes regular attendance, prepared discussion in class and completion of in-class and out-of-class exercises.
 Much of the material which will be covered in class is not fully covered in the texts.

 > All assignments not completed on time will be given a "0."
 Makeup exams or extra time for other assignments will only be given under extraordinary